VRM in the States: Indiana

 - Indiana implemented online registration at a cost of less than $100,000.

-- Between November 2012 and November 2014, 12.3% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 118,177 new voter registration applications through its online portal.